HorizonEventsAgency/aisafetyevents.org/content/proposal.md

 ## Past events

 We organized the AI Safety Unconference at NeurIPS in [2018](https://aisafetyunconference.info/2019) and [2019](https://aisafetyunconference.info/2019).
+In 2022, we're looking at organizing the [ML Safety Social](/events/mlsafetysocial2022/) and an [AI Safety Unconference at NeurIPS](https://aisafetyevents.org/events/aisuneurips2022/).

 ## Members